pidupuis/grunt-submake/README.md

 # grunt-submake

-> Grunt plugin which executes submodules make tasks.
+> Grunt plugin which executes submodule's Make tasks.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`
+This plugin aims to run Make commands for subprojects based on this tool so be sure to have [GNU Make](http://www.gnu.org/software/make/) installed.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: